If you’re having trouble getting pregnant and want to know the hormones that induce infertility then this video is for you:

 After you ovulate your ovaries produce six sex steroids – one of them being progesterone.
 If you’re ovulating but not conceiving, or having heartbreaking early miscarriages.
 Lack of Progesterone could be the cause.
-Your progesterone level can be measured by a blood test in the second half of your menstrual cycle (approximately day 18-22).
+Your progesterone level is measured by a blood test in the second half of your menstrual cycle (approximately day 18-22).
 Bioidentical progesterone may be recommended by your health care provider to prevent miscarriage.
 One way to naturally raise progesterone is to lower your stress response.
-That’s because progesterone is used by your adrenals to make the stress hormone cortisol.
-When you’re stressed your periods can become irregular as your adrenals rob your ovaries of progesterone
+That’s because your adrenals use progesterone to make the stress hormone cortisol.
+Your periods can become irregular when stressed as your adrenals rob your ovaries of progesterone

 Tip #2: Lower your Insulin

 High levels of Insulin can prevent ovulation and cause irregular periods.
 Women with Poly Cystic Ovary Syndrome (PCOS) tend to have irregular periods and trouble getting pregnant because they are insulin resistant.
 (PCOS in one of the inflammatory metabolic syndromes that can lead to obesity, diabetes, and heart disease.
 Lowering insulin by following a low-carb insulin lowering diet and exercising like I explained in my Insulin Resistant video can help increase your chances of getting pregnant.